Sybaritic/standards-and-practices/README.md

 members of the [/r/programming](http://programming.reddit.com/) community, where the new open source contributor can cut their teeth; contributing to real projects used in the real world, without fear of reproach or denial due to their beginner status.

+For example, to understand better how Git works, try forking this repository and editing the test file.
+If you commit the change and it works, you're ready to start programming!